jamesgneal/bamazon/README.md

 # Bamazon
-### Homework assignment 10 - A CLI program that operates like an online store front
+### Homework Assignment 10 - A CLI program that operates like an online store front

 #### Summary
 Bamazon is an Amazon-like, Command Line Interface storefront built on a MySQL database.
 The app takes in orders from customers and depletes stock from the store's inventory.